 "The bird flew away from the app icon representing: Simplicity," tweeted Biz Stone.
 "Blue sky thinking.
 We’re re-working.
 Not there yet; hence, no logo.
 Bold and a little weird."

-Lesson learned: The first and most important step in designing a successful logo is to understand the fundamental goals of the business and the strategies aimed at achieving them.
+Lesson learned: From the Twitter logo, we learned that the first and most important step in designing a successful logo is to understand the fundamental goals of the business and the strategies aimed at achieving them.
 Conversely, a visual identity that's all over the place suggests that maybe the underlying business is, too.

 Launched in 2010, Instagram's first logo was a wordmark, which itself has been through a number of iterations over the years.
 But for a platform that's always been centred around the smartphone, it's the icon that's been most important to its branding identity.